Summer Concert Tour 2018

 Cicily Janus – The Huffington Post Entertainment, May 6 2013

-IMPORTANT INFORMATION: GEORGE THOROGOOD & THE DESTROYERS, ALANIS MORISSETTE & COLIN HAY of MEN AT WORK fame play
+THE ORCHESTRA Starring Former Members ELECTRIC LIGHT ORCHESTRA (ELO) , ALANIS MORISSETTE & COLIN HAY of MEN AT WORK fame play

 |Gibbston Valley Winery, Queenstown